 What are the grade requirements to stay in the program?

 You must maintain a cumulative 3.0 GPA to remain in good standing in the Honors Program.
-To graduate from the Honors Program, you will need to achieve a final GPA of at least 3.0, complete the Honors curriculum (which includes all HNRS "World, Text, and Image" courses, two contract courses, and the Honors Undergraduate Research Project), and attend all Honors Colloquia.
+To graduate from the Honors Program, you will need to achieve a final GPA of at least 3.0, complete the Honors curriculum (which includes all HNRS "World, Text, and Image" courses, two contract courses and the Honors project), and attend all Honors Colloquia.

-The Honors Senior Research Project is an opportunity for students to create a piece of research that serves as the culmination of their work in the Honors Program.
-Please see the Honors Senior Research Project page for more information.
+The Honors project is an opportunity for students to create a piece of research that serves as the culmination of their work in the Honors Program.
+Please see the Honors Project page for more information.